Locomotives and Rolling Stock

 Canadian Pacific Coaches (4x)

 Our four Canadian Pacific coaches were built around 1950 by Canadian Car and Foundry.
 In later years, they were part of excursions in Wisconsin for the Locomotive and Tower Preservation Fund and lettered “Chippewa Valley.”
 They came to us from the Dennison Railroad Depot Museum in 2015.
 One was fully restored to its Canadian Pacific colors in late 2017 and fitted with air-conditioning.
 Another was placed into service in 2021 as an extra car for colder-weather trains.
-The last two are currently in our shop being converted to elegant table cars for our dinner trains.
-Eventually, the other three will be restored to their CP colors.
+A third was placed in service in January 2023 as table car for our dinner trains.
+The fourth is currently in the shop being converted to a table car.
+Eventually, the last three will be restored to their CP colors.

 Diner No. 8528 (Ex-Southern Pacific No. 10213)